bioinformed/glu-genetics/doc/modules/qc/ibds.rst

 the proportion of informative genotypes comparisons that share n alleles IBS.

-IBD computation assumes knowledge of genotypes frequencies (see the --frequencies option) or population homogenetity so that genotype frequencies may be estimated empirically from the genotype data provided.
+IBD computation assumes knowledge of genotypes frequencies (see the --frequencies option) or population homogeneity so that genotype frequencies may be estimated empirically from the genotype data provided.
 The resulting IBD probabilties reflect the proportion of informative genotypes that share n alleles identical by descent.